TicyYang/apache-airflow-2-10-setup/README.md

 ## Install Cluster Related Packages
 1. Install Celery and Redis dependencies: `pip install "apache-airflow[celery, redis]"`
-2. Edit the configuration file: `vi airflow.cfg` Configuration examples can be found in the `airflow.cfg` in this repository.
+2. Edit the configuration file: `vi airflow.cfg` Configuration examples can be found in the `airflow.cfg`.

 ---